 To Add a state variable, click on the Add button and choose the variable you wish to add from the dialog box that appears.
 Note that the names of the taxonomic groups and ecologic guilds on the main study screen are followed by the names of the specific groups in brackets.
 After clicking the Add button, you will first be prompted to choose the taxonomic group, ecologic guild, or chemical compartment you wish to add.
 Then, you will be prompted to load the chemical or species-specific parameters from the appropriate database.

-After animal or plant state variables have been added or removed one critical step is to view the trophic interactions for the simulation to ensure that the resulting food web is reasonable.
+After animal or plant state variables have been added or removed, one critical step is to view the trophic interactions for the simulation to ensure that the resulting food web is reasonable.
 AQUATOX does have default trophic interactions within each organism, but not knowing which organisms are going to be included in each simulation, the trophic interaction records will usually require modification.
-The best way to access trophic interactions is by selecting "Edit Trophic Interactions" under the "Study" menu, or by clicking on "Trophic Matrix" which is a button found within Animal state variable loadings screens.
+The best way to access trophic interactions is by selecting "Edit Trophic Interactions" under the "Study" menu, or by clicking on "Trophic Matrix", which is a button found within Animal state variable loadings screens.

 Initial Conditions and Loadings